 Hello!
 I’m Jenna Nelson.
-I’m a developmental and copy editor, with experience working on over 300 books for traditional publishers.
-My specialties are mind/body/spirit, cookbooks, how-to & gardening, and fiction.
+I’m a writer and editor, with more than 15 years of experience working on over 300 books for traditional publishers.
+To get in touch, email jenna AT tastefulediting.com

 Make your words delicious

-• I develop nonfiction projects that help readers unlock their inner strength, set intentions, and invite healing.
-I specialize in projects that inspire readers to explore the natural world.
+- I develop nonfiction projects that help readers unlock their inner strength, set intentions, and invite healing.
+I specialize in books that inspire readers to explore the natural world.
+I enjoy working with authors who help their readers make lifestyle changes and reach challenging new goals.

 University of Chicago – editing (developmental track)